 CENG 207.
 Nanomedicine (4) (Cross-listed with NANO 243) Introduction to nanomedicine; diffusion and drug dispersion; diffusion in biological systems; drug permeation through biological barriers; drug transport by fluid motion; pharmacokinetics of drug distribution; drug delivery systems; nanomedicine in practice: cancers, cardiovascular diseases, immune diseases, and skin diseases.
 Students may not receive credit for both CENG 207 and NANO 243.

 CENG 208.
 Nanofabrication (4) (Cross-listed with NANO 208) Basic engineering principles of nanofabrication.
 Topics include: photo-, electron beam and nanoimprint lithography, block copolymers and self-assembled monolayers, colloidal assembly, biological nanofabrication.
 Students may not receive credit for both CENG 208 and NANO 208.

 CENG 211.
 Introduction to NanoEngineering (4) (Cross-listed with NANO 201) Understanding nanotechnology, broad implications,miniaturization: scaling laws; nanoscale physics; types and properties of nanomaterials; nanomechanical oscillators, nano(bio)electronics, nanoscale heat transfer; fluids at nanoscale; machinery cell; applications of nanotechnology and nanobiotechnology.
 Students may not receive credit for both CENG 208 and NANO 201.
 (If you are a NE undergraduate student, you must take NANO 101 since this is a core course in your curriculum.
 NANO 101 cannot be replaced with CENG 211/ NANO 201).
+Prerequisites: Graduate standing.

 CENG 212.
 Intermolecular and Surface Forces (4) (Cross-listed with NANO 202) Development of quantitative understanding of the different intermolecular forces between atoms and molecules and how these forces give rise to interesting phenomena at the nanoscale, such as flocculation, wetting, self-assembly in biological (natural) and synthetic systems.
 Students may not receive credit for both CENG 212 and NANO 202.

 CENG 213.
 Nanoscale Synthesis & Characterization (4) (Cross-listed with NANO 203) Examination of nanoscale synthesis – top-down and bottom-up; physical deposition; chemical vapor deposition; plasma processes; sol-gel processing; soft-lithography; self-assembly & layer-by-layer; molecular synthesis.
 Nanoscale characterization; microscopy (optical and electron: SEM, TEM); scanning probe microscopes (SEM, AFM); profilometry; reflectometry & ellipsometry; x-ray diffraction; spectroscopies (EDX, SIMS, Mass spec, Raman, XPS); particle size analysis; electrical, optical, magnetic, mechanical, thermal.
-Prerequisites: None.
 Students may not receive credit for both CENG 213 and NANO 203.

 CENG 214.
 Nanoscale Physics & Modeling (4) (Cross-listed with NANO 204) Expanded mathematical analysis of topics introduced in CENG 212.
 Introduction of both analytical and numerical methods through application to problems in nanoengineering.
 Nanoscale systems of interest include colloidal systems, block-copolymer based self-assembled materials, molecular motors made out of DNA, RNA, or proteins etc. Nanoscale phenomena including self-assembly at the nanoscale, phase separation within confined spaces, diffusion through nanopores and nanoslits etc. Modeling techniques include quantum mechanics, diffusion and kinetics theories, molecular dynamics etc. Students may not receive credit for both CENG 214 and NANO 204.
 Prerequisites: CENG 212 or consent of the instructor.

 CENG 215.
 Nanosystems Integration (4) (Cross-listed with NANO 205) Discussion of scaling issues and how to carry out the effective hierarchical assembly of diverse molecular and nanoscale components into higher order structures which retain the desired electronic/photonic, structural, mechanical or catalytic properties at the microscale and macroscale levels.
 Novel ways to combine the best aspects of both top-down and bottom-up processes to create a totally unique paradigm change for the integration of heterogeneous molecules and nanocomponents into higher order structures.
 Students may not receive credit for both CENG 215 and NANO 205.

 CENG 221A.
 Heat Transfer (4) Conduction, convection, and radiation heat transfer.
 Development of energy conservation equations.
 Analytical and numerical solutions to heat transport problems.
 Specific topics and applications vary.
+Prerequisites: Graduate standing.

 CENG 221B.
 Mass Transfer (4) Fundamentals of diffusive and convective mass transfer and mass transfer with chemical reaction.
 Development of mass conservation equations.
 Analytical and numerical solutions to mass transport problems.
 Specific topics and applications will vary.
 Students may not receive credit for CENG 221B and MAE 221B.
+Prerequisites: Graduate standing.

 CENG 230.
 Synchotron Characterization of Nano-Materials (4) (Cross-listed with NANO 230) Advanced topics in characterizing nano-materials using synchrotron x-ray sources.
 Introduction to synchrotron sources, x-ray interaction with matter, spectroscopic determination of electronic properties of nano-magnetic, structural determination using scattering techniques and x-ray imaging techniques.
 Students may not receive credit for both CENG 230 and NANO 230.

 CENG 252.
 Chemical Reaction Engineering (4) Analysis of chemical rate processes; complex kinetic systems.
 Chemical reactor properties in steady state and transient operations; optimal design policies.
 The interaction of chemical and physical transport processes in affecting reactor design and operating characteristics.
 Uniqueness/multiplicity and stability in reactor systems.
 Applications of the heterogeneous reactor systems.
 Prerequisites: Consent of instructor.

 CENG 253.
 Heterogeneous Catalysis (4) (Cross-listed with NANO 259) Physics and chemistry of heterogeneous catalysis.
 Adsorption/desorption kinetics, chemical bonding, isotherms, kinetic models, selection of catalysts, poisoning, experimental techniques.
 Students may not receive credit for both CENG 253 and NANO 259.
 Prerequisites: Consent of instructor.

 CENG 273: Principles of Immune Engineering (4) (Cross listed with NANO 273) The course will emphasize the principles underlying the development of engineering tools to quantitatively measure complex information about the immune system that has fueled or inspired strategies for manufacturing immune cells, developing analytical methods for measuring immunity and developing immunotherapies.
 Students may not receive credit for CENG 273 and NANO 273.
+Prerequisites: Graduate standing.